 On the other hand, when cottony fog muffles the outside world, cocooning me in my solitary day, I’m grateful that the only commute I have is the three paces to my computer.
-And when a soft, gentle rain waters the grass and flowers, the patter on the roof becomes white noise.
+And when a soft, gentle rain waters the grass and flowers, I feel like taking a book out to the outdoor table set.
 These gray days make me glad to stay home and curl up.
 It should be the perfect time to write, but I’ll often end up with a blanket over my legs and a favorite novel in my hands.

 On these glorious sunny days, I try to do my writing in a notebook outside – for as long as I manage to keep my brain going.
 I might pull a few weeds absentmindedly, letting my thoughts run, or take a long walk to get the body and mind moving again.
 I plant flowers and vegetables and take joy in watching them grow.
 I read outside and let the sun warm my skin and scalp, and a cool glass of water keeps me from overheating.
 And when I finally go in, I bustle with the energy I’ve been soaking up like a plant.

 I can take joy in many different kind of weather (as long as the tornadoes stay far away, thank you), but the bright days of spring and early summer are my favorites.
 I’m solar-powered.